-For four decades, Mort Cohen has been a champion of the rights of disadvantaged and marginalized individuals - people in psychiatric institutions, in prisons and jails, and in nursing homes.
+For four decades, Mort Cohen was a champion of the rights of disadvantaged and marginalized individuals - people in psychiatric institutions, in prisons and jails, and in nursing homes.
 Professor Cohen litigated Riese v.
-St. Mary;s Hospital, the landmark case which vindicated the right of persons in California facilities to refuse psychiatric drugs.
+St. Mary's Hospital, the landmark case which vindicated the right of persons in California facilities to refuse psychiatric drugs.
 His efforts in a lawsuit filed by California Advocates for Nursing Home Reform resulted in the promulgation of new statewide regulations restricting the use of chemical and physical restraints on residents of nursing facilities.
 Cohen's dedication through decades of litigation resulted in the closure of a notorious San Francisco jail and improvements in conditions at other area jails and prisons.
 In the 1970s, he represented defendants prosecuted by the government following the uprisings at Attica and at Wounded Knee.
 The author of numerous books, manuals, and articles, Professor Cohen has taught civil procedure and criminal law at Golden Gate University School of Law for over 30 years.
-He also lectures and leads discussions on the constitutional and statutory rights of individuals with psychiatric disabilities before the California Association of Mental Health Patients' Rights Advocates and other groups.
+He also lectured and led discussions on the constitutional and statutory rights of individuals with psychiatric disabilities before the California Association of Mental Health Patients' Rights Advocates and other groups.

 CANHR v.
 Chapman: Court Order Protects Nursing Home Residents

 The Alameda County Superior Court has ruled nursing homes that give mind-altering drugs and withdraw life-sustaining treatment to “unrepresented” residents are violating the state constitution and must stop immediately.
 The case, CANHR v.
 Chapman, was brought by Professor Mort Cohen of Golden Gate University Law School on behalf of California Advocates for Nursing Home Reform (CANHR) and several nursing home residents against the California Department of Public Health (DPH).